-One of the most basic, yet important, maintenance steps you can take with your treadmill is to check the screws before each use of the machine.
-All of the screws that were used to assemble your treadmill can gradually loosen over time, especially with heavy use.
-If you do need to replace any screws, be sure to order them directly from the manufacturer; using the wrong screws could cause damage to your machine.
+One of the most basic, yet important, maintenance steps you can take with your treadmill is to see if you observe any loose screws before each use of the machine.
+If you see any loose screws, you can try and tighten them.
+If you need to replace any screws, be sure to contact the manufacturer.
+Loose screws, and using the wrong screws, could cause damage to your machine.
 Again, never use power tools to tighten any loose screws.

 Consider Making A Maintenance Checklist

 It may seem like there are a lot of maintenance tasks to remember, so it may be useful for you to follow the checklist below so you can remember which maintenance tasks need done and when.